-Emphasizes the essential skills required for the medical office.
-Introduces the knowledge and skills of procedures for billing purposes.
-Introduces the basic concept of medical administrative assisting and its relationship to the other health fields.
-Emphasizes medical ethics, legal aspects of medicine, and the medical administrative assistant's role as an agent of the physician.
+Emphasizes the essential skills required for the business healthcare office.
+Introduces the knowledge, skills, and procedures needed to understand billing purposes.
+Introduces the basic concept of business healthcare administrative assisting and its relationship to the other health fields.
+Emphasizes healthcare regulations and ethics and the healthcare administrative assistant's role as an agent of the physician.
 Provides the student with knowledge and the essentials of professional behavior.
-Topics include: introduction to medical administrative assisting, medical law, ethics, patient relations/human relations, physician-patient-assistant relationship, medical office in litigation, medical records management, scheduling appointments, pegboard or computerized accounting, health insurance, transcription of medical documents, and billing/collection.
+Topics include: introduction to business healthcare procedures, healthcare regulations ethics, healthcare records management, scheduling appointments, health insurance billing/collection, work area management, resource utilization, and office equipment.
 Program students will take exit exam when enrolled in this course.